Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Preliminaries

-One can prove that all quadratic algebras we use are Koszul algebras. {\footnote {The algebra $L$ has the following geometric interpretation.
-It is a Lie subalgebra of the algebra of vector fields $Vect$ on the space $Sol=Sol_N$ of solutions of Yang-Mills equations with the gauge group $\U(N)$.
+Notice $YM$ and $TYM$ are ideals in $L$, therefore elements $l\in L$ specify derivations $\alpha_l(x)=[l,x]$ on $YM$ and $TYM$.
+This allows us to realize elements of $L$ as vector fields on the space $Sol=Sol_N$ of solutions of Yang-Mills equations with the gauge group $\U(N)$.
 (Notice that we do not identify gauge equivalent solutions.)
-More precisely, this is a Lie subalgebra generated by supersymmetries.
-We have this inclusion because of the formulas (\ref{E:susyform}) and (\ref{E:hfdfjfhjd}).

-The universal enveloping algebras $U(TYM)$, $U(YM)$ and $U(L)$ become associative subalgebras in algebras of differential operators $Diff$ on the space of solutions. }}
+More precisely, $L$ is realized is a Lie subalgebra of the LIe algebra of vector fields generated by supersymmetries.
+The universal enveloping algebras $U(TYM)$, $U(YM)$ and $U(L)$ become associative subalgebras in algebras of differential operators $Diff$ on the space of solutions.

-We have noticed that the $\Ss^!$,$B^!_0$,$B^!$ are universal envelopes of graded Lie algebras.
-This is a particular case of more general statement that $\C^!$ for quadratic graded commutative algebra $\C$ is a universal envelope of a graded Lie algebra.
-This follows from the remark that relations in the dual algebra can be written as relations between graded commutators.
-These relations can be considered as defining relations of a Lie algebra and also of its universal enveloping algebra.